George Barry Ford

 George Barry Ford (October 28, 1885 – August 1, 1978) was an American Roman Catholic priest, advocate of civil rights, and the chaplain who, along with Fr.
 Moore, led Thomas Merton to the Roman Catholic Church.
 He was twice silenced by Cardinal Francis Spellman, and was a close friend of Eleanor Roosevelt and Carlton J. H. Hayes.
 Dr. Henry P. Van Dusen, then president of Union Theological Seminary next to Ford's parish, Corpus Christi, described Father Ford as "the best known and best loved man in the Morningside Heights community".

 Ford worked to establish the research institute and think tank Freedom House along with Eleanor Roosevelt, Wendell Willkie, Mayor Fiorello La Guardia, Elizabeth Cutter Morrow, Dorothy Thompson, Herbert Agar, Herbert Bayard Swope, Ralph Bunche, Roscoe Drummond, and Rex Stout.
-He also helped establish the Church Peace Union that today is the Carnegie Council for Ethics in International Affairs (New York Times obituary).
+He also helped establish the Church Peace Union that today is the Carnegie Council for Ethics in International Affairs.
 Ford was a disciple of educational reformer John Dewey, who was a professor at Columbia's Teacher's College, and he eventually received the John Dewey Award.